 - PPSFCH,k(i)=PCMAX-10log10(k=1NTx,PSFCHNPSFCH,one,kinterlace)+10log10NPSFCH,one,kinterlace [dBm] for operation with shared spectrum channel access and sl-TransmissionStructureForPSFCH = 'dedicatedInterlace', where the power on one PRB in the interlace for PSFCH transmission is PPSFCH,PRB,k(i)=PCMAX-10log10k=1NTx,PSFCHNPSFCH,one,kinterlace

-- PPSFCH,k(i)=PCMAX-10log10(NTx,PSFCH⋅NPSFCH,oneinterlace2+NPSFCH,oneinterlace1⋅10(-PPSFCH,offset/10))+ 10log10NPSFCH,oneinterlace2+NPSFCH,oneinterlace1⋅10(-PPSFCH,offset/10) [dBm] for operation with shared spectrum channel access and sl-TransmissionStructureForPSFCH = 'commonInterlace', where the power on one PRB in the first interlace for PSFCH transmission is PPSFCH,PRB,first,k(i)=PPSFCH,PRB,second,ki-PPSFCH,offset and the power on one PRB in the subset of PRBs in the second interlace for PSFCH transmission is PPSFCH,PRB,second,k(i)=PCMAX-10log10NTx,PSFCH⋅NPSFCH,oneinterlace2+NPSFCH,oneinterlace1⋅10-PPSFCH,offset/10, where PPSFCH,offset is provided by sl-PSFCH-PowerOffset
+- for operation with shared spectrum channel access and sl-TransmissionStructureForPSFCH = 'commonInterlace', the power on one PRB in the first interlace for PSFCH transmission is PPSFCH,PRB,first,k(i)=PPSFCH,PRB,second,ki-PPSFCH,offset and the power on one PRB in the subset of PRBs in the second interlace for PSFCH transmission is PPSFCH,PRB,second,k(i)=PCMAX-10log10NTx,PSFCH⋅NPSFCH,oneinterlace2+NPSFCH,oneinterlace1⋅10-PPSFCH,offset/10, where PPSFCH,offset is provided by sl-PSFCH-PowerOffset

 - for operation with shared spectrum channel access and sl-TransmissionStructureForPSFCH = ‘commonInterlace’, PPSFCH,k(i) includes the power on PRBs in both the first and second interlaces and, for more than one PSFCH transmissions from the UE, the power on any PRB in the first interlace is not accumulated among the more than one PSFCH transmissions within a same RB set and is same as the power PPSFCH,PRB,first,k(i) on the PRB in the first interlace for PSFCH transmission k.

 where the UE autonomously determines NTx,PSFCH PSFCH transmissions with ascending order of corresponding priority field values as described in clause 16.2.4.2 over the PSFCH transmissions with HARQ-ACK information, if any, and then with ascending order of priority value over the PSFCH transmissions with conflict information, if any, such that NTx,PSFCH≥1 and where PCMAX is determined for the NTx,PSFCH PSFCH transmissions according to [8-1, TS 38.101-1].